 As identified in Section 4.3.3, several marine species listed as threatened and/or migratory under the EPBC Act have the potential to occur within the OA.
-Several BIAs and/or habitat critical to the survival of a species also overlap with the OA, including:
+Several BIAs and/or HCTS of a species also overlap with the OA, including:

-- Fairy Tern, Lesser Crested Tern, Roseate Tern, Wedge-tailed Shearwater (breeding BIAs) - Whale Shark (foraging BIA) - Flatback Turtle, Green Turtle, Hawksbill Turtle (internesting buffer BIA, and internesting habitat critical to the survival of a species).
+- Fairy Tern, Lesser Crested Tern, Roseate Tern, Wedge-tailed Shearwater (breeding BIAs) - Whale Shark (foraging BIA) - Flatback Turtle, Green Turtle, Hawksbill Turtle (internesting buffer BIA, and internesting HCTS of a species).